Top 7 Social Links Methods to Transform Any Investigation

 [LinkedIn] Get Current / Past Employees

-These are two simple methods, yet they can prove to be absolutely essential in certain types of investigation.
-[LinkedIn] Get Current Employees discloses absolutely everyone who is employed at a given company, at that time.
-Meanwhile, [LinkedIn] Get Past Employees will show everyone who has previously worked at the organization, but has now left.
-These can be really handy in conducting better due diligence on an individual, but can also help find potential corporate data leaks and possible instances of fraud.
+These are two simple methods, yet they can prove essential in certain investigation types.
+[LinkedIn] Get Current Employees discloses everyone employed at a given company at that time.
+Meanwhile, [LinkedIn] Get Past Employees will show everyone who has previously worked at the organization but has now left.
+These can be handy in conducting better due diligence on an individual but can also help find potential corporate data leaks and possible instances of fraud.

 How It Works

-So, let’s say we are working for a company who have recently agreed on a procurement tender, however the security team suspect that the organization could contain a shadow puppet with ties to the winning vendor.
-By running these methods from company entities of both client and contractor, we can immediately check for personnel connections between the two, which encompass the entire history of both organizations.
+So, let’s say we are working for a company who have recently agreed on a procurement tender.
+However, the security team suspected the organization could contain a shadow puppet with ties to the winning vendor.
+By running these OSINT methods from client and contractor company entities, we can immediately check for personnel connections between the two, encompassing the entire history of both organizations.

 Current employees of Maltego.
 Found by running [LinkedIn] Get Current Employees

-When OSINT methods scour social networks for given profiles, they ordinarily do this through the platform’s internal search engine.
-This has its advantages because it can provide more focussed results.
-The downside however, is that it is not a very diversified approach.
+When open-source intelligence methods scour social networks for given profiles, they ordinarily do this through the platform’s internal search engine.
+This has its advantages because it can provide more focused results.
+The downside, however, is that it is not a very diversified approach.

-The benefit of this feature is that, in harnessing Google as the search engine of choice, the results are different from what the standard approach delivers, meaning an investigator can see things from alternative angles.
-This can provide new leads when a particular line of inquiry seems to have dried up.
-Also, Google retains data which might have vanished from the platform itself, in particular with regards to recently deleted accounts.
+The benefit of this feature is that, in harnessing Google as the search engine of choice, the results differ from what the standard approach delivers.
+This means that an investigator can see things from alternative angles.
+Such OSINT techniques can provide new leads when a particular line of inquiry seems to have dried up.
+Also, Google retains data that might have vanished from the platform itself, in particular about recently deleted accounts.
 Likewise, this can make all the difference.

-The function has to be run from either a Person or Company entity, and offers a wide range of search methods for various sources including: all major social media platforms and blogs, Asian social networks, companies, dating sites, GitHub, and media hosting communities.
+The function has to be run from either a Person or Company entity and offers various search methods for various sources, including all major social media platforms and blogs, Asian social networks, companies, dating sites, GitHub, and media hosting communities.

 Results from running [Google Main Social Networks] Search from a Person entity

-If any of these search methods are new to you, give them a try – they are all easy to apply but can make a huge difference to your work, helping you achieve all sorts of investigative goals.
+If any of these search methods are new to you, try them – they are all easy to apply but can make a huge difference to your work, helping you achieve all sorts of investigative goals.

 💡